matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/create-table.md

 ## **Constraints**

-Currently, it is not supported to use the `ALTER TABLE table_name DROP PRIMARY KEY` statement to drop the primary key from a table.
+1. Currently, it is not supported to use the `ALTER TABLE table_name DROP PRIMARY KEY` statement to drop the primary key from a table.
+2. The `ALTER TABLE table_name AUTO_INCREMENT = n;` statement is not supported to modify the initial value of the auto-increment column.
+3. In MatrixOne, only syntax supports using the system variable `set @@auto_increment_increment=n` to set the incremental step size, and only syntax supports using the system variable `set @@auto_increment_offset=n` to set the default auto-increment column initial value, but it does not take effect; currently supports setting the initial value `AUTO_INCREMENT=n` of the auto-increment column, but the step size is still 1 by default.